tarikcurto/NodeJS-terminal/README.md

-import {TerminalExecutionService as _TerminalExecutionService}  from './src/module/terminal/service/terminal-execution-service';

-export const TerminalExecutionService = _TerminalExecutionService;

-/* --- Example of terminal ---
+--- Example of terminal ---

+import {TerminalExecutionService} from 'nodejs-terminal';

 //instance
 let terminalExecution = new TerminalExecutionService();